what is asc 606

 1. Clear Evidence of a Contract: Revenue recognition begins with a contract between the company and the customer.
 The contract should be legally enforceable and contain specific terms and conditions.

-2. Completion of Performance Obligations: Revenue is recognized when the company satisfies its performance obligations by transferring control of goods or services to the customer.
-This means that the company has fulfilled its obligations, and the customer can use and receive the benefits of the goods or services.
+2. Completion of Performance Obligations: Revenue is recorded when the company fulfills its duties by delivering goods or services to the customer.
+The company has met its responsibilities, allowing customers to use and enjoy the goods or services.

 3. Fixed or Measurable Transaction Price: The transaction price must be determined and fixed or determinable.
-It should reflect the consideration that the company expects to receive in exchange for transferring the goods or services to the customer.
+The company expects to receive payment for the goods or services it provides to the customer.
 Variable considerations, such as discounts or rebates, should be estimated and included in the transaction price.

-4. Allocation of Transaction Price: The transaction price must be allocated to each obligation based on their standalone selling prices if the contract includes multiple performance obligations.
+4. Allocation of Transaction Price: The total price should be split if a contract includes multiple tasks.
+This division should be based on the individual selling prices of each task.
 This ensures that revenue is recognized in a manner that reflects the relative value of each obligation.

 5. Satisfaction of Performance Obligations: Revenue is recognized when each performance obligation is satisfied.
-This occurs when the customer obtains control of the promised goods or services and can direct their use and obtain the benefits.
+This happens when the customer gains control of the goods or services and can use them to receive benefits.

 The five-step model for revenue recognition under ASC 606 can be summarized as follows: